This sample demonstrates the use of the TIBCO StreamBase® CSV Socket Reader to read CSV data from a TCP socket. The CSV Socket

 In StreamBase Studio, import this sample with the following steps:

 From the top-level menu, click> .

 Select CSV socket input adapter from the StreamBase Standard Adapters category.

 StreamBase Studio creates a project for the sample.

-As the server sends lines of the input file to the application, they will appear in the Output Streams view.
+As the server sends lines of the input file to the module, they appear in the Output Streams view.

 When you load the sample into StreamBase Studio, Studio copies the sample project's files to your Studio workspace, which is normally part of your home directory, with full access rights.